gonzalez03t/OnTime/README.md

 - Session-based authentication for secure user interactions with the software
 - Role-based access control to restrict users of varying privleges
-  - Base, Doctor and Admin roles
+  - Base, Employee and Admin roles
 - Automated SMS appointment reminders

 ## Known Issues